 School Streets - Snodland C of E Primary School

-We are excited to inform you that the School Streets trial we are introducing is now live.
+The School Streets trial we introduced has now been in place for over four weeks.
 This initiative aims to create a safer, healthier, and happier environment for everyone.

 What is the School Streets Trial?